 Steps for Getting A Root Canal

-Root canals are no fun, but millions of teeth are treated and saved every year with root canal treatments.
-Root canal treatment is one type of endodontic treatment, which means it treats the inside of the tooth.
-Endodontic treatment is necessary when the pulp, the soft tissue inside the root canal, becomes inflamed or infected.
+Root canals are essential for saving millions of teeth annually.
+This endodontic treatment targets the inner part of the tooth, known as the pulp, addressing inflammation or infection.
 The inflammation or infection can have a variety of causes: deep decay, repeated dental procedures on the tooth, or a crack or chip in the tooth.
 In addition, an injury to a tooth may cause pulp damage even if the tooth has no visible chips or cracks.
 If pulp inflammation or infection is left untreated, it can cause pain or lead to an abscess.

 Even though root canals can be scary, our dentists walk you through each step and answer all your questions.
 Keep reading to learn more about the steps of getting a root canal.